- nostos (pl. nostoi)

 Holmes laughed.
 "We should take a different line back," he suggested.

-"Mm," I agreed.
+"That's wise," I agreed.
 "I'd rather not be here when they see what Hélène did to that cabin."

 I wrapped my battered coat around myself.
 We stood together in the dawn, he and I, our backs to the rail, and waited for the moment when Hélène would spread her wings and fly.